Birdsong Nature Center

 It has a 1912 dwelling, the "Dickey-Komarek House", which includes Classical Revival architectural details, and is a frame one-and-a-half-story building built in 1912 by expanding upon a mid-1800s dogtrot house.
 It has an 1858 barn and outbuildings built in the 1900s.

 The property was purchased from the Dickey family in 1938.
 It became a site of ecological research and fire experimentation.

-The property is now the Birdsong Nature Center and is located on what is now known as Birdsong Rd.
+The property is now the Birdsong Nature Center on Birdsong Road.
 Birdsong Nature Center was created as a 501c3 corporation in 1986.
 Its mission is "to foster awareness, understanding, and appreciation of nature and its interrelationships."